Methodology

 • Hub refresh: roughly every ~5 minutes.

-• History series: uses closed 1h candles (more stable than live ticks).
+• History series: uses closed 1h candles, which are more stable than fast intrabar reads.

-• Data availability: new symbols may show limited history until enough 1h closes have accumulated.
+• Data availability: new symbols may show limited history until enough 1h closes accumulate.

 What it is NOT